lollcat/se3-augmented-coupling-flows/README.md

 ## TODO
  - Make proper SE(n) net.
- - Test on simple target function.
+ - Test on simple target function (DW / LJ).
  - Test jacobian determinant (test normalizing constant using IS?)
+ - Think of how to make projected flow stable
+ - For NICE flow we will need some scaling transforms.
+This could be done with a scaling layer applied to the base distribution.